Decision to close markets by 8pm: Implementation linked to provinces’ support

 There is no fix timings for markets opening and closing in Pakistan.
 Shopkeepers in small neighbourhoods open shops as early as 7am while major shopping centres open at around 12noon and close at 12 at night to 1am.
 Most of the shopkeepers are not documented.
 Their employees (salesmen) are not protected by labour laws.
 They get half the minimum wage announced by the government, they work for up to 13 to 14 hours a day on that wage and are not given overtime.
 In fact for provincial labour departments they do not exist.

 The consumers have tuned their shopping according to the norms in the markets.
 The actual sales start after sunset and continue till mid-night.
-These habits could be changed with strict administrative action as was done during covid-19 peak when everyone including the consumers adapted to the restricted opening of the markets.
 It was folly to relax the times after covid-19 threat was over.
 Commonsense tells us that every citizen would complete shopping even if market timings are shortened.
 But the shopkeepers are the strongest pressure group in our society.
 They always resist any regulation that brings them into discipline.
 They go on shutter down strike if they are asked to document their business, or if tax officials raid markets or if they are asked to close shops earlier.
 They observed almost one month's shutter down strike (all shops throughout Pakistan were closed) during the tenure of Gen (Retd) Musharraf for asking them to come under proper tax net.

 Comments